OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/clarity.md

 ## Custom Field Configuration
 * One field must be defined on the entity that is being synchronized.
 This must be set up so that OpsHub Integration Manager can track the synchronization status of each item.
-* This field's "'''API Attribute ID'''" needs to be set to "'''o_ohlastUpdate'''".
+* This field's "API Attribute ID" needs to be set to "**o_ohlastUpdate**".
 Here is the custom field details:

 | **Property Name**                  | **Type** | **Size** |
 |-----------------------------------|----------|----------|
 | API Attribute ID: o_ohLastUpdate  | String   | 255      |

-* For step-by-step guide to create a custom field, refer to [[#How to add custom field | How to add custom field]] section.
+* For step-by-step guide to create a custom field, refer to [How to add custom field](#how-to-add-custom-field) section.

 # System Configuration